grapa-dev/grapa/docs-src/docs/grapa_ecosystem_positioning.md

 - ⭐⭐⭐⭐⭐ = Outstanding support

 **Key Insights:**
-- **Grapa excels** in meta-programming, dynamic code generation, multi-syntax processing, and unlimited precision math
+- **Grapa excels** in meta-programming, runtime grammar extension, dynamic code generation, multi-syntax processing, and unlimited precision math
 - **Grapa is competitive** in error handling, string interpolation, and file system access
 - **Grapa provides alternatives** for type safety and ecosystem maturity
 - **Grapa's unique strengths** are in areas where other languages require external libraries or complex setup
+- **Runtime grammar extension**: Grapa is the only modern language with working implementations of SQL and PROLOG syntax through runtime grammar extension
 - **Multi-syntax advantage**: Grapa's unified dot notation and `.findall()` method work identically across JSON, XML, and HTML, providing enterprise-grade querying capabilities, and developers can extend multi-syntax support with custom grammar rules

 ## When Grapa's Superior Capabilities Are Essential